 This sustainable clothing brand features an integrated collection of artisan-made clothing and American designs.
 They have a large collection of basics, athleisure, dresses, bathrobes, and so on.

-The price tag on the men’s tee is $45.
-They produce their clothing using sustainable fabrics that are recycled, ethically sourced, or designed to have almost zero environmental impact.
-The brand considers locally harvested materials, recycled or reclaimed plastic or fabrics, natural materials and fibers, and dyes as sustainable materials.
-Their swimwear line is made from eco-friendly fabrics like Repreve and Econcyl.
+The men’s tee costs $45.
+The brand produces its clothing using sustainable fabrics that are recycled, ethically sourced, or designed to have almost zero environmental impact.
+The brand considers locally harvested materials, recycled or reclaimed plastic or fabrics, natural materials and fibers, and dyes sustainable materials.
+Its swimwear line is made from eco-friendly fabrics like Repreve and Econcyl.

 Made Trade offers its consumers the option to purchase carbon offsets for delivery and returns.
 The brand supports Fibershed, a non-profit dedicated to researching and promoting regenerative farming practices.
 1% of made trade’s profits go to Fibershed.